 What do we do at ConTessa?

-ConTessa is a gaming organization dedicated to making tabletop gaming spaces more diverse by bringing minority-led events to conventions both virtual and in-person.
-We run innovative and unique tracks featuring games, panels, workshops, and seminars led entirely by the historically underprivileged, open to attendance by anyone.
+ConTessa is a gaming organization dedicated to making tabletop gaming spaces more diverse by bringing marginalized-led events to conventions all around the United States.
+We run innovative and unique tracks featuring games, panels, workshops, and seminars led entirely by historically marginalized people, yet open to attendance by anyone.
 Our event runners are volunteers who pick their own games and content, making every ConTessa event as unique as the ConTessans who run them!

 Photo Credit: Angela Murray